Kobzol/async-iterator-examples/README.md

 # Async iterator examples
-This repository contains an example (possibly more in the future :) ) of an asynchronous iterator implemented using three specific approaches:
+This repository contains example(s) of an asynchronous iterator implemented using various specific approaches:
 - Using the `poll_next` interface
-- Using an async generator (backed by the `poll_next` interface)
+- Using `async gen`
-- Using the `async fn next` interface
+- Using the `async fn next` (AFIT) interface

-This is just a quick little project in which I wanted to find out how ergonomic to implement and performant these approaches.
+- Using `async gen` without borrows across `yield` points (the proposed lowering-to-AFIT `async gen` blocks)
+- Using lending AFIT (if it makes sense)
+- Using `async gen` with lending (if it makes sense)

+> Lending means yielding references that point into the iterator itself.

+The goal is to compare the ergonomics (potentially also efficiency) properties of these approaches, and show how they can be used to write async iterators that might occur "in the wild".

 It's very much possible that the implementations are not as elegant as possible, possible improvements are welcome :)